System of a Down

 Symphonic Slam were guitarist Timo Laine's baby, although they're best known for providing Rainbow with their third keyboard player, David Stone.
 Laine actually lists his main instrument as the '360 Systems polyphonic guitar synthesizer', although guitar synthesis of any sort was a somewhat inexact science in 1976.
-It's fairly easy to spot where he uses it, as synth lines track the guitar parts (listen to the unaccompanied solo on How Do You Stand), with Stone often being used in a rather background role, which may explain his defection to Blackmore's crew.
+It's fairly easy to spot where he uses it, as synth lines track the guitar parts (listen to the unaccompanied solo on How Do You Stand), with Stone often being used in a rather background role, which may explain his defection to Blackmore's crew, aside, of course, from the obvious.
 The band were a trio, with no bass, so although the low frequencies are covered by Stone's keys, the album is rather lacking in the bottom end.

 The music's a sort of hard rock/pomp hybrid, with a progressive edge in places, although the sleeve suggests a far proggier proposition.
 Laine's vocals are in the North American rock'n'roll tradition, which you will probably either love or hate.
 I know I do.
-The band sound like they needed to decide which way they were going to go, as Symphonic Slam tries too hard to be all things to all men, with funky clavinet parts one minute (I Won't Cry), and, er, symphonic keys the next (Universe).
-Actually, the most 'progressive' part of the album is the first three tracks, which segue into a rather good thirteen-minute piece, after which things go downhill a little, I'm afraid.
+The band sound like they needed to decide which way they were going to go, as Symphonic Slam tries too hard to be all things to all men, with funky clavinet parts one minute (I Won't Cry) and, er, symphonic keys the next (Universe).
+Actually, the most 'progressive' part of the album are the first three tracks, which segue into a rather good thirteen-minute piece, after which things go downhill.
 Stone's Mellotron use is pretty sparse, to be honest; opener Universe has choir and flute parts, with cellos on Everytime, while closer How Do You Stand has some fairly overt choirs, but that appears to be it.

 See: Neil Merryweather